fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 #### Exercise 12.11:

-> Use _script_ to record what you do, save the generated file (with name exercise12_11.txt) into the repository as your answer.
+> Use _script_ to record what you do, save the file as script-answers/exercise12_11.txt

 If the application does not behave as expected, a direct access to database may be beneficial in pinpointing problems.
 Let us try out how [redis-cli](https://redis.io/topics/rediscli) can be used to access the database.